vsivsi/gridfs-locks/README.md

  `gridfs-locks` implements distributed and [fair read/write locking](https://en.wikipedia.org/wiki/Readers-writer_lock) based on [MongoDB](http://www.mongodb.org/), and is specifically designed to make MongoDB's [GridFS](http://docs.mongodb.org/manual/reference/gridfs/) file-store [safe for concurrent access](https://jira.mongodb.org/browse/NODE-157).
 It is a [node.js](http://nodejs.org/) [npm package](https://www.npmjs.org/package/gridfs-locks) built on top of the [native `mongodb` driver](https://www.npmjs.org/package/mongodb), and is compatible with the native [GridStore](https://github.com/mongodb/node-mongodb-native/blob/master/docs/gridfs.md) implementation.

-NOTE: if you use [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) and need the locking capabilities of this package (and you probably do, see the "Why?" section at the bottom of this README), you should check out [gridfs-locking-stream](https://www.npmjs.org/package/gridfs-locking-stream).
+NOTE: if you use [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) and need the locking capabilities of this package (and you probably do... see the "Why?" section at the bottom of this README), you should check out [gridfs-locking-stream](https://www.npmjs.org/package/gridfs-locking-stream).
 It is basically gridfs-stream + gridfs-locks.

 ## What's new in v1.0.0
 Following the [semantic versioning](http://semver.org/) spec, version 1.0.0 contains a few breaking changes from the prototype 0.0.x of `gridfs-locks`.
 The main difference is that v1.0.0 Lock and LockCollection objects are now [event-emitters](http://nodejs.org/api/events.html).
 There are three primary impacts of these changes:

 1. All async callbacks have been eliminated from the API method parameter lists and replaced with events
-2. A much richer set of async events (eg lock expirations) can now be observed and handled in a more intuitive way
+2. A much richer set of async events (eg. lock expirations) can now be observed and handled in a more intuitive way
 3. Locks for removed resources can be also be removed so they don't clutter up the lock collection

 ### Installation